-The unprecedented growth of the ecommerce industry has resulted in fierce competition.
+The escalating growth of the ecommerce industry has paved the way for rising competition.
 It means the sustainability of your business heavily depends on efficiency and accuracy in every process, including accounting.
-In this blog, we explore everything you need to know about accounting for eCommerce businesses—its unique challenges, and how effective accounting practices can fuel sustainable growth and success.
+In this blog, we explore everything you need to know about accounting for ecommerce businesses, its unique challenges, and how effective accounting practices can fuel sustainable growth and success.

 The practice of ecommerce accounting includes recording, organizing, and managing business transactions of an e-commerce company.
-An ecommerce accountant tracks, records, and categorizes transactions as income or expenses.
-Here are some key components that are recorded in the books:
+An Ecommerce accountant diligently tracks, categorizes, and manages these transactions as either income or expenses.

 In this type of accounting for ecommerce, transactions are recorded based on actual cash flow.
 It means you only consider sales and expenses when cash physically flows in and out of the business.
 It is a simple system to maintain and keeps you updated on how much cash is at your disposal at a given time.
 Cash basis accounting is ideal for small ecommerce sellers, product-on-demand stores, drop shipping operations, Amazon FBA stores and maker businesses.